Matthew Morgan (politician): Housing

+Immigration

+In February 2026, during debate on a bill to prohibit counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement (ICE), Morgan criticized state delegate Bernice Mireku-North for stating that ICE had "become a weapon of white supremacy", saying that there was "absolutely zero proof that ICE members are white supremacists".
+He voted against the bill to ban 287(g) agreements, later telling Southern Maryland News that polling showed that Marylanders supported the agreements and that its abolition would not make state residents safer.
+He also opposed a bill that allows the attorney general of Maryland to use data collected through police surveillance methods to identify and gather evidence against a judicial officer if someone brought a complaint of wrongful conduct, referring to it as the "Maryland State Police KGB Act".

 National politics

 Morgan supported Donald Trump in the 2020 presidential election.
 He criticized Michael Steele's decision to join The Lincoln Project, saying "It definitely conflicts with where the party is as a whole."
 In May 2024, Morgan signed onto a letter condemning the jury's guilty verdict in the Trump hush money trial, calling the ruling a "political prosecution from a kangaroo court and left-leaning prosecutor" that is turning the U.S. justice system into a "third world parody of law and order".

 In February 2025, Morgan said he supported the second presidency of Donald Trump and defended the Trump administration's mass firing of federal employees, saying that he felt losing a job "necessarily doesn't have to be a bad thing".

 In August 2025, amid Republican efforts to redraw Texas's congressional districts to gain five congressional seats in the 2026 United States House of Representatives elections, Morgan suggested in a post on Twitter that states like Maryland caused Texas Republicans to redraw their congressional districts and redrawing Maryland's congressional districts to have a congressional delegation of entirely Democrats would result in "economic suicide".
+In January 2026, he encouraged Maryland Republicans to sign up to testify against Maryland's proposed mid-decade redistricting maps, noting that "every piece of testimony can be used for a potential lawsuit".

+Policing

+Following the murder of George Floyd on May 25, 2020, Morgan called Floyd's death "tragic" and indefensible" while accusing Democrats of using the incident as an "excuse to drive political narrative" and "dismantle the police departments".
+In April 2021, he proposed an amendment that would make top law enforcement officers in each jurisdiction elected by local members of the public.

+During the 2026 legislative session, Morgan opposed a bill that would prohibit law enforcement officers from wearing face coverings, saying that lawmakers should first try to understand why ICE agents are wearing masks before trying to ban the practice.